 - Diapers and baby wipes

-- Next try using an unravelled wire coat-hanger.
-This may be effective when the blockage is in the first 2 or 3 inches of the drain.
+4. Hook Toilet Blockage With Coat HangerNext, try using an unravelled wire coat hanger to hook the blockage.
+This technique is most effective when the toilet blockage is in the first 5cm – 10cm of the drain.